vishalcloudyuga/dcos-docs/1.8/usage/registry.md

 1. Configure the Docker Registry service with the public and private key for the certificate.
 1. Configure Docker daemons to trust the self-signed certificates.

-Open an SSH connection to a master node in the cluster with credentials forwarding enabled (option `-A`), so that an SSH connection can be made to other nodes in the cluster.
-Note: this tutorial uses [jq](https://stedolan.github.io/jq/), but you can also carry out the steps using, for example, `grep`.
+Open an [SSH connection](/docs/1.8/administration/access-node/sshcluster/) to a master node in the cluster with credentials forwarding enabled (option `-A`), so that an SSH connection can be made to other nodes in the cluster. `Note: this tutorial uses [jq](https://stedolan.github.io/jq/), but you can also carry out the steps using, for example, grep`.

-Apply this workaround for minuteman to all of your agents so that you can push and pull images to and from the registry.
+Apply this workaround to all of your agents so that you can push and pull images to and from the registry.

 ```bash
 $ for i in $(curl -sS master.mesos:5050/slaves | jq '.slaves[] | .hostname' | tr -d '"'); do ssh "$i" -oStrictHostKeyChecking=no "sudo sysctl -w net.netfilter.nf_conntrack_tcp_be_liberal=1"; done